 For imported products, we generally negotiate firm pricing with foreign suppliers in U.S. Dollars, typically for a term of at least one year.
 However, under certain circumstances, we may re-negotiate pricing during the year.
-Due to the global supply chain crisis and inflation pressure in Asia and the U.S., we were forced to re-negotiate prices multiple times during fiscal 2023 and 2022.
+Due to the global supply chain crisis and inflation pressure in Asia and the U.S., we were forced to re-negotiate prices multiple times during fiscal 2022 and 2023.
+We largely did not have to re-negotiate prices during fiscal 2024 as these pressures stabilized.
 We accept the exposure to exchange rate movements during these negotiated periods.
 We do not use derivative financial instruments to manage this risk but could choose to do so in the future.
 Since we transact our imported product purchases in U.S. Dollars, a relative decline in the value of the U.S. Dollar compared to the currencies from which we obtain our imported products could increase the price we pay for imported products beyond the negotiated periods.
 We generally expect to reflect substantially all of the effects of any price increases from suppliers in the prices we charge for imported products.
 However, these price changes could adversely impact sales volume and profit margin during the affected periods.
 Conversely, a relative increase in the value of the U.S. Dollar compared to the currencies from which we obtain our imported products could decrease the cost of imported products and favorably impact net sales and profit margins during the affected period.
-However, due to other factors, such as inflationary pressure in China and other countries, we may not fully realize savings when exchange rates fall.
+However, due to other factors, such as inflationary pressure, we may not fully realize savings when exchange rates fall.
 Therefore, lower exchange rates may only have a tempering effect on future price increases by merely delaying cost increases on imported products.
 See also Item 7A.
 "Quantitative and Qualitative Disclosures About Market Risk."